artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/reactive-programming.markdown

 reactive programming blog
 https://realm.io/news/slug-max-alexander-functional-reactive-rxswift/

-# Functions regarding operations on stream
+# Functions regarding operations on a stream

 ## Zip
 Zip is a function that creates a new stream that combines the elements from original streams and put them together the way a zipper in your jacket does.
 For more information look at [documentation](http://reactivex.io/documentation/operators/zip.html).